Paths of Excellence: Global Health & Disparities

 Highlights

-In the Scientific Trunk, students become familiar with the challenges, participants, programs and moral issues in addressing health disparities through a series of seminars with experienced faculty and small group exercises to consolidate learning.
-Students also take part in local field projects to address health disparities in collaboration with community-based organizations.
+In the Scientific Trunk, students become familiar with the challenges, participants, programs and moral issues in addressing health inequity through a series of seminars with experienced faculty and small group exercises to consolidate learning.

 GHD students have the option of networking to begin exploring Capstone for Impact (CFI) projects in the Impact Accelerator month following the Scientific Trunk.

-In the Branches, students work with a U-M faculty member to complete their CFI based on an 8-10 week field experience.
-Students also explore the implications of health disparities for their current clinical experiences and careers through a series of seminars, and continue to meet with their GHD Advisor to align personal, professional and social goals as they enter residency.
+In the Branches, students work with a U-M faculty member to complete their CFI based on a field experience lasting eight to 10 weeks.
+Students also explore the implications of health inequity for their current clinical experiences and careers through a series of seminars and continue to meet with their GHD Advisor to align personal, professional and social goals as they enter residency.

-GHD partners with Global REACH to facilitate UMMS students' activities in global health disparities and with the Michigan Institute for Clinical and Health Research (MICHR) to facilitate students’ experiences in domestic settings.
+GHD partners with Global REACH to facilitate UMMS students' activities in global health equity and with the Michigan Institute for Clinical and Health Research (MICHR) to facilitate students’ experiences in domestic settings.

 The GHD Path is operated by a Faculty Steering Group and Advisors, with regular input from students.